devilry/devilry-django/not_for_deploy/docs/sysadmin/compressed_archive_setup.rst

       $ venv/bin/python manage.py devilry_delete_compressed_archives --days 14

   on a daily basis should be a good starting point.
-The exact number of days will depend on how your courses use devilry, and how much your users complain about having to wait to re-build the zip files.
+The exact number of days will depend on how your courses use devilry, how much storage space you want use, and how much your users complain about having to wait to re-build the zip files.
 - The disk size and performance requirements will depend a lot on the type of courses/assignments your devilry install has.
 We recommend monitoring the disk where the ``DEVILRY_COMPRESSED_ARCHIVES_DIRECTORY`` directory resides, to